ShahriarCodes/Linear-Regression-in-Pure-Python/README.md

 ### Data:

-The data is collected from Machine Learning course on Coursera taught By Dr. Andrew Ng
+The data is collected from the Machine Learning course on Coursera taught by Dr. Andrew Ng